chanzuckerberg/napari-hub/REMOTE_DEV.md

 1. Make some code changes
 1. Run `./scripts/happy create <your-stack-name>` to create a new stack
 1. Visit the URL printed by the create step, share it with the team, etc.
-1. Run `./scripts/happy logs <your-stack-name> backend` to tail the logs of the data portal api.
+1. Run `./scripts/happy logs <your-stack-name> backend` to tail the logs of the napari hub api.
 1. Make some more code changes
 1. Run `./scripts/happy update <your-stack-name>` to update the remote stack with your latest changes.
 1. When you don't need your stack anymore, run `./scripts/happy delete <your-stack-name>` to free up remote dev resources.